Performers

 Wilfred Farquharson is a violist from outside of Atlanta, Georgia.
 He enjoys a multi-faceted performance career as studio, orchestral, and chamber musician.
 In addition, he also enjoys teaching violists and nurturing their love for music.
 Wilfred currently serves as a faculty member of the Merit School of Music.
 In the summer of 2022, Wilfred performed as a fellow with the Grant Park Symphony Orchestra.
 From 2020-2022, he was a Los Angeles Orchestra Fellow, where he mentored students of the Inner City Youth Orchestra of Los Angeles and performed with the Los Angeles Chamber Orchestra while a graduate student at the University of Southern California.
 While in LA he also performed live and in studio sessions with the Re-Collective Orchestra, and performed with the Atlanta Symphony Orchestra as a substitute violist.
 Wilfred attended the Jacobs School of Music at Indiana University as a Premier Young Artist and Hudson and Holland Scholar.
 During his undergraduate studies at the Jacobs School he studied with Stephen Wyrczynski, Masumi Per Rostad, and was further mentored by Ed Gazouleas, Anne Epperson, and the Pacifica Quartet.
 Wilfred has also been selected to perform in many masterclasses for world-class artists, such as Pinchas Zukerman, the Dover Quartet, the Ritz Chamber Players, Carol Rodland, Jeffrey Irvine, Kirsten Doctor, and Melia Watres.

 tom-clowes-cello-photoTom Clowes is a Chicago-area cellist and Founder of Crossing Borders Music.
 Tom was a student of internationally acclaimed cellist Wendy Warner, former Detroit Symphony Orchestra Principal Cellist Italo Babini, and Lawrence University Conservatory of Music Professor Janet Anthony.
 As a member of the Civic Orchestra of Chicago, he played under conductors Riccardo Muti, Peter Oundjian, and Cliff Colnot.
 In the summers, he teaches at the Ambassadors Music Institute in Croix-des-Bouquets, Haiti.
 Before moving to Chicago, Tom was a member of the Tucson Symphony Orchestra.
-He teaches at the Chicago West Community Music Center of Garfield Park.
+For twelve years, he proudly taught at the outstanding Chicago West Community Music Center of Garfield Park.

 Some of Our Many Collaborators